Specialization preorder: Definition and motivation

-x ≤ y if and only if y is contained in all open sets that contain x.
+$x \leq y$ if and only if $y$ is contained in all open sets that contain $x$.

-These restatements help to explain why one speaks of a "specialization": y is more general than x, since it is contained in more open sets.
-This is particularly intuitive if one views closed sets as properties that a point x may or may not have.
+These restatements help to explain why one speaks of a "specialization": $y$ is more general than $x$ since it is contained in more open sets.
+This is particularly intuitive if one views closed sets as properties that a point $x$ may or may not have.
 The more closed sets contain a point, the more properties the point has, and the more special it is.
 The usage is consistent with the classical logical notions of genus and species; and also with the traditional use of generic points in algebraic geometry, in which closed points are the most specific, while a generic point of a space is one contained in every nonempty open subset.
 Specialization as an idea is applied also in valuation theory.

 The intuition of upper elements being more specific is typically found in domain theory, a branch of order theory that has ample applications in computer science.